Geology of the Jura Massif: Blind valleys

 The blind valleys are one of the most typical landscapes of the Jura Massif.
-A blind valleyis a valley that extends into a horizontally layered limestone plateau and abruptly ends in a limestone cirque at the base of which a resurgence emerges.
+A blind valley is a valley that extends into a horizontally layered limestone plateau and abruptly ends in a limestone cirque at the base of which a resurgence emerges.
 Three main groups of blind valleys have been identified: the blind valleys of the Lédonian Plateau (7 reculées), which are the most typical and well-known; the blind valleys of the Ornans/Amancey Plateau (4 reculées), which are the longest in the Jura; and the blind valleys of the Champagnole Plateau (6 blind valleys).
 Additionally, two other blind valleys slightly incise the Levier/Nozeroy Plateau in the upper courses of the Ain and Loue rivers.